 Bimix vs. Trimix: How They Work to Treat Erectile Dysfunction

 Bimix vs. Trimix—these two medications are both penile injectables that treat erectile dysfunction (ED).
-Trimix is a well-established medication used as a second-line ED treatment for men who cannot take phosphodiesterase class 5 (PDE-5) inhibitors such as Cialis and Viagra, have side effects when taking these medications, or have not had satisfactory results from PDE5 inhibitors.1 Trimix comprises three medications that work synergistically to increase blood flow into the penis.
+Men who cannot take phosphodiesterase class 5 (PDE-5) inhibitors like Cialis and Viagra, have side effects when they do, or have not had good results from PDE5 inhibitors can use Trimix instead.
+Trimix has been well-tested and is a very effective medicine for erectile dysfunction.1 Trimix comprises three medications that work synergistically to increase blood flow into the penis.
 Bimix is a combination of two of these medications.
 Younger men with ED more commonly use it.

 Table of Contents